top of page

 Dental care begins even before the first tooth appears.
 It starts with building positive habits from an early age.

-We often get asked by parents, “What age should I bring my baby in for their first check-up?” and are often surprised we encourage the first dental visit anytime after the first tooth erupts, but ideally before the first birthday.
-These early visits are to check that teeth are developing correctly and address any concerns.
-We help establish good habits with a strong focus on prevention of disease, especially dental decay.
-Research suggests that early visits to the dentist, before the age of two, can significantly reduce the amount of dental treatment due to dental decay needed as your child gets older.
+We often get asked by parents, “What age should I bring my baby in for their first check-up?”
+Many are surprised when we encourage the first dental visit anytime after the first tooth erupts, but ideally before the first birthday.
+These early visits are crucial.
+They check that teeth are developing correctly and address any concerns.
+We help establish good habits with a strong focus on disease prevention, especially dental decay.
+Research suggests that early visits to the dentist, before the age of two, can significantly reduce the amount of dental treatment needed as your child grows.

-Early visits also help children to see the dentist as a safe, friendly place - nothing to be feared.
-At Watagan Dental, we make the appointments as fun as possible, playing games with little ones to create an enjoyable environment.
-TVs on the ceiling and headphones help kids to relax and zone out when needed.
+Early visits also help children see the dentist as a safe, friendly place—nothing to be feared.
+At Watagan Dental, we make appointments as fun as possible.
+We play games with little ones to create an enjoyable environment.
+TVs on the ceiling and headphones help kids relax and zone out when needed.

-We encourage little ones to sit and watch a parent or older siblings have their teeth checked first.
+We encourage little ones to sit and watch a parent or older sibling have their teeth checked first.
 Afterwards, they can have a ride in the dental chair on mum or dad’s lap.
-As they grow more confident, we encourage them to sit on the chair by themselves, slowly working up to gentle tooth polish and eventually a full cleaning.
+As they grow more confident, we encourage them to sit on the chair by themselves.
+We slowly work up to gentle tooth polishing and eventually a full cleaning.
 We always work at your child’s pace and within their comfort zone to make every visit a positive one.

 What to Watch For at Home

-One of the easiest things you can do is gently lift your child’s top lip to check for white areas on the tooth near the gum line.
+One of the easiest things you can do is gently lift your child’s top lip.
+Check for white areas on the tooth near the gum line.
 These “white spot lesions” are the earliest signs of tooth decay.
-If caught early, the decay process can often be stopped or reversed, meaning no further treatment is needed.
+If caught early, the decay process can often be stopped or reversed.
+This means no further treatment is needed.
 If left to progress, however, your child may require fillings or even tooth extractions, with a potential risk of infection.

 How Often Should My Child Visit the Dentist?